 Yes and no. There is now evidence both ways.

-This lotion had a whole lot of magnesium in it.
+This lotion had rather a lot of magnesium in it.
 And soldiers were not poisoned by the magnesium.
 Indeed, it didn’t appear to cross the skin at all: “there were no significant differences in magnesium levels between the placebo and the study groups in any of the applications.”
 The delivery system — lotion — could be quite different than soaking in water with dissolved magnesium sulfate.
 But I agree it’s pretty good evidence that absorption is minimal or nil.

-In 2006, Rosemary Waring, a British biochemist at the University of Birmingham, did a nice science experiment with Epsom salts.20 She did more or less exactly what any curious person would do if she wanted to know whether or not Epsom salts can get past skin: she measured magnesium and sulphate in the blood and urine both before and after people bathed in Epsom salts.
+In 2006, Rosemary Waring, a British biochemist at the University of Birmingham, did a nice science experiment with Epsom salts.22 She did more or less exactly what any curious person would do if she wanted to know whether or not Epsom salts can get past skin: she measured magnesium and sulphate in the blood and urine both before and after people bathed in Epsom salts.

 Dr. Waring’s results are straightforward.
 No therapeutic effects of Epsom salt were studied or claimed — she just studied absorption, and did not try to make any more of it, showing the restraint of a pro.
 What could be simpler?